Here’s how we will achieve the top rental for your investment property

 Using this information, and just as importantly your property manager’s honest feedback from prospective tenants at inspection, we are able to set a price that is competitive with comparable offerings in the marketplace.

 Another critical factor in achieving the highest possible rental, and renting your property in the shortest possible time, is the presentation of your property.

 The fact is, over time properties won’t present as well as they used to.

 Sometimes a new coat of paint or new carpet will make a world of difference to a prospective tenant.
 This is especially important in a highly competitive market, when there are many new properties for lease.

 Presentation improvements can lessen vacancy times and avoid lost money in rental decreases.
 And, remember it’s not just about how your property looks this time around; these presentation improvements will help increase your return on investment year on year.

-If there are any presentation improvement we feel you should make, we will let you know and we can also arrange the work.
+If there are any presentation improvements we feel you should make, we will let you know and assist you in arranging the work.